Thatiparthy-Akhil/cricket-cms/README.md

    ```

 ### Running the Application

+#### Step 1: Start the Server
+1. Ensure you are in the root directory of the project.
-1. Start the server:
+2. Start the server:
    ```bash
    npm start
    ```

+#### Step 2: Access the API Documentation
+1. Open your web browser.
-2. Open your browser and navigate to `http://localhost:3000/api-docs` to view the API documentation.
+2. Navigate to `http://localhost:3000/api-docs` to view the API documentation.

 ### Testing

 You can use tools like Postman or cURL to test the API endpoints.
 The API documentation provides example requests and responses for each endpoint.

 ## API Documentation

 The API documentation is available at `http://localhost:3000/api-docs`.